GOcontroll/GOcontroll-Simulink/README.md

 	blkStruct.Browser = Browser;
 end
 ```
-5. Add this folder to the path of your project so it gets properly loaded.
+6. Add this folder to the path of your project so it gets properly loaded.
 This is done in the 'PROJECT' tab of Matlab, from this tab select 'Project Path'.
 Then use either 'Add Folder' or 'Add with Subfolders' to add your new folder to the path

+for more info see the [Matlab documentation](https://nl.mathworks.com/help/simulink/ug/adding-libraries-to-the-library-browser.html).

 ## Developing for the blockset